-In conjunction with the Macquarie University Law School, the Library as created the Legal Referencing Module, which is housed in StudyWise.
+In conjunction with the Macquarie University Law School, the Library has created the Legal Referencing Module, which is housed in StudyWISE.
 This great tool lets you see how various types of materials are footnoted, how your bibliographies should look, and generally helps you understand what the AGLC style is all about.
 There is even a quiz at the end for testing your knowledge.

 2. Access StudyWISE through your iLearn Unit as shown in the steps below.